Picker Builder:

 The order of patterns determines the order of adding controls to the picker when building (except main and fingers - it will be added after all).

-The patterns are defined by an initial list in the file init_template.json .
+The patterns are defined by an initial list in the file init_template.json (you can edit it ).

 Most patterns defined by mask (*eye*, *mouth*).